 return Math.round(todoScore + coverageScore + staleScore + cveScore);

 Architecture Decision Records are powerful when maintained[2].
 They become dangerous when abandoned.
-The third signal layer parses your ADR repository and flags two categories of risk:
+Layer three parses the ADR repo and flags two failure classes.

-Unresolved Revisit Markers: ADRs frequently include language like "revisit after migration completes," "temporary until we evaluate alternatives in Q3," or "accepted risk — reassess in 6 months."
-The agent scans for these temporal markers and checks whether any follow-up ADR or PR addressed them.
-An ADR from 18 months ago that says "revisit in Q2 2025" with no follow-up is an unresolved architectural bet that may no longer be valid.
+Unresolved revisit markers.
+ADRs use phrases like "revisit after migration completes," "temporary until we evaluate alternatives in Q3," or "accepted risk — reassess in 6 months."
+The agent scans for those temporal markers and checks whether any follow-up ADR or PR addressed them.
+An ADR from 18 months ago that says "revisit in Q2 2025" with no follow-up is an architectural bet that may no longer be valid — and that nobody owns.

-Superseded-But-Not-Updated ADRs: When a newer ADR partially contradicts an older one without explicitly superseding it, teams operate on conflicting assumptions.
-The agent detects overlapping decision scopes across ADRs and flags pairs where the older record was never marked as superseded.
+Superseded-but-not-updated ADRs.
+When a newer ADR partially contradicts an older one without explicitly superseding it, teams run on conflicting assumptions.
+The agent detects overlapping decision scopes and flags pairs where the older record was never marked superseded.

-Each unresolved ADR tagged to a specific service increments that service's fragility score.
-The weight increases with the age of the unresolved decision — a 6-month-old "revisit" is a mild concern; a 2-year-old one is a landmine.
+Every unresolved ADR tagged to a service increments that service's fragility score.
+Weight scales with age.
+A 6-month-old "revisit" is mild.
+A 2-year-old one is a landmine.
+Drift in decisions costs more than drift in code, because the decisions shape every change downstream.

-Layer 4: PR Review Signals — Friction as a Risk Indicator
+Layer 4: PR Review Friction Is Knowledge Gap, Visible

-Review Cycle Count: PRs that go through more than five review cycles before merging indicate areas where requirements, implementation approach, or team understanding are misaligned.
-High cycle counts per service directory correlate with future defects because they reveal areas where the team lacks shared mental models.
+Review cycle count.
+PRs that go through more than five review cycles before merging are signaling misalignment — on requirements, on approach, on the team's mental model of the system.
+High cycle counts per service directory correlate with future defects because the team is not working from a shared model.
+They are negotiating one in the comments.

-Uncertainty Language in Reviews: Natural language analysis of review comments for phrases like "I think this is right but…", "not sure about this approach", "this might break", "we should probably", "let's revisit", and "I don't fully understand."
-Concentration of uncertainty language in reviews for a specific service is a leading indicator of knowledge gaps that produce bugs.
+Uncertainty language in reviews.
+Scan review comments for hedging: "I think this is right but…", "not sure about this approach", "this might break", "we should probably", "let's revisit", "I don't fully understand."
+Concentration of hedging in a specific service is a leading indicator of knowledge gaps that produce bugs three sprints later.

-Time-to-First-Review: PRs that sit unreviewed for days in specific service directories often indicate that nobody feels confident reviewing that code.
-This ownership vacuum is itself a fragility signal — when the one person who understands the service goes on vacation, changes accumulate without meaningful review.
+Time-to-first-review.
+PRs that sit unreviewed for days in specific service directories indicate nobody feels confident reviewing that code.
+That ownership vacuum is itself a fragility signal.
+When the one person who understands the service goes on vacation, changes accumulate without meaningful review and the next regression is already in flight.

 1-2 review cycles per PR on average